+For upstream packets that are locally re-routed to a different IAB-donor-DU, the BAP header is rewritten with a BAP routing ID contained in the routing entry that was selected for re-routing.

+Details of BAP header rewriting are defined in TS 38.340 [31]

 When routing a packet from an ingress to an egress BH link, the IAB-node derives the egress BH RLC channel on the egress BH link through an F1AP-configured mapping from the BH RLC channel used on the ingress BH link.
 The BH RLC channel IDs used for ingress and egress BH RLC channels are generated by the IAB-donor-CU.
 Since the BH RLC channel ID only has link-local scope, the mapping configurations also include the BAP addresses of prior and next hop: